Dixavd/DC-NM-KCL-3rd_Year_Unity_Solar_System-2021/README.md

                     Yellow Empty: Central Information Panel is INVISIBLE Recommended turning Yellow checkbox to Empty when information panel is not required

+                PLEASE CLICK SOMETHING NON-INTERACTABLE BEFORE CLICKING SPACE-BAR TO SWITCH VIEWS For instance, Unity sometimes registers the space-bar as clicking a checkbox otherwise

         4) Generation Panel:
             Left Panel of inputs and Dropdowns with button at the top called "GENERATE NEW OBJECT" This Panel allows a new object to be created